 Privacy and data security are becoming harder and harder to maintain with the growth of Big Data.
 People are sharing more and more of their lives online — in messengers, social networks, banking apps, on e-commerce and healthcare platforms, etc.

 Moreover, app owners keep other data about their users, like in-app behavior and activity logs used to improve services and provide targeted advertising.
 The sheer amount of such data is a challenge to keep safe and organized.
-Due to this, it’s not much of a surprise that a small error in processes might result in a leak.
+Due to this, it's not surprising that a small error in processes can lead to a breach of user data protection.

 Another weak point is that some of the data that apps collect might be stored on third-party resources.
 Such resources aren’t part of the app owner’s organization and therefore, the resource’s security isn’t in the app owner’s control.